 Everyone in my family is pretty active.
 We all enjoy exercising, whether its squash, football (or soccer, to our US readers), badminton, rock climbing or hitting the gym – especially my brother, who pretty much lives at the gym these days.
 One thing that he and Matt always do after any serious sport or exercise is gulp down a protein shake.
-And they’re forever trying to convince me to do the shame but for some reason, I just cannot stomach them!
+And they’re forever trying to convince me to do the same but for some reason, I just cannot stomach them.
 I think it’s the texture and the strong flavours of the drink (I’m more of a water or orange juice kind of person) that I really can’t stand.

 Despite this, I do understand the importance of getting a quick protein fix after strenuous exercise.
 Protein helps to repair muscles after exercise, allowing you to work out consistently without doing any damage to your body.
-So it’s definitely worth getting the protein in, I just needed a different way of doing so, that tasted a little more delicious!
+So it’s definitely worth getting the protein in, I just needed a different way of doing so that was tastier and more enjoyable.

-These protein balls were the perfect answer to my problem – they taste great, and munching on just a couple after a workout will fill you with around 40% of your daily protein, whilst being low in sugar and fat, and don’t require any baking.
-In fact, you can throw these together in fewer than 10 minutes!
-They’re the perfect little post-gym snack or pick me up for when you’re craving something sweet but don’t want to give in to the really unhealthy stuff!
+These protein balls were the perfect answer to my problems – they taste great, and munching on just a couple after a workout will fill you with around 40% of your daily protein, whilst being low in sugar and fat.
+And don’t require any baking.
+In fact, you can throw these together in fewer than 10 minutes.
+They’re the perfect little post-gym snack or pick me up for when you’re craving something sweet but don’t want to give in to the really unhealthy stuff.

 - 2 cups (170g) of rolled oats

 - 4 tbsp protein powder

 - 4 tbsp peanut butter